bartongroup/slivka/_sources/specification.rst.txt

       If neither is set, the current working directory is used.
   * - ``TYPE``
     - The wsgi application used to run the server.
 Currently available options are: gunicorn, uwsgi and devel.
-Using devel is discouragd in production as it can serve one client at the time and may potentially leak sensitive data.
+Using devel is discouraged in production as it can only serve one client at the time and may potentially leak sensitive data.
   * - ``--daemon/--no-daemon``
-    - Whether the process should be daemonised on startup.
+    - Whether the process should run as a daemon.
   * - ``PIDFILE``
-    - Path to the file where pid will be written to.
+    - Path to the file where process' pid will be written to.
   * - ``WORKERS``
-    - Number of serwer processes spawned on startup.
+    - Number of server processes spawned on startup.
 Not applicable to the development server.
   * - ``SOCKET``
     - Specify the socket the server will accept connection from